-This report was filed in support of the Receiver's motion for an order declaring that the Receiver could administer the Restrained Funds in accordance with the terms of the Receivership Order, and authorizing the Receiver, in its capacity as Receiver of BBIL, to fund any and all expenses of the Receiver of Stellar Point.
+This report was filed in support of the Receiver's motion for an order declaring that the Receiver could administer the restrained funds in accordance with the terms of the receivership order, dated August 22, 2014, as amended, and authorizing the Receiver, in its capacity as Receiver of BBIL, to fund any and all expenses of the Receiver of Stellar Point.
 The Ninth Report also provided an update on the Receiver's activities from May 1, 2016 to August 31, 2016.